gaeremtro/nodejs-backend-challenge/README.md

 * **Git** Use a control source platform of your choosing.

 * **Solution delivery** Push your changes into a git repo.
 We will download it and execute it.
 We'll value best practices (branches based on features, pr to develop and master branch, etc.)
+//-------------------------------------------------------//

+Welcome to Movie list API doc.
+This documentation will help you to use this api.
+I made endpoints for every acction.

+# Actioms

+* **Register a new user**
+    In order to use the app, first of all is necesary to create a new user, if you dont have one yet.